soepic1/database-war-stories/README.md

 - [Building Production Database Observability From Scratch](case-studies/03-production-database-observability.md) — how I turned a database with almost no structured visibility into one with real lock-contention detection and per-query performance baselines, using nothing but MySQL's own Performance Schema.
 - [Standardized Infrastructure Importation of Core Aurora MySQL and Amazon DocumentDB Estates](case-studies/04-unified-modular-database-imports.md) — how I codified existing unmanaged database clusters into highly abstracted corporate modules with zero diff and zero live disruption.
 - [A Traffic-Light Dashboard for "Is the Database OK Right Now?"](case-studies/05-traffic-light-health-dashboard.md) - how I implemented a simple dashboard for the SRE to know if the database is fine at the moment.
+- [Adding Columns to a 171GB Production Table With Just Over One Second of Impact](case-studies/04-large-table-schema-change-zero-impact.md) — how I replaced a risky 70-minute native schema change with a replica-lag-aware online migration, moving 28 million rows on a live production system with just 1.06 seconds of actual query blocking.
 - More coming soon.

 ## Reusable Scripts